ranhai613/FTL-MV-Choice-Info/README.md

 ## Running the script

+Download MV data.zip and extract data/ into src-en/ at this directory(so it should be src-en/data/)

-You can find it in `scripts/`.
+You can find scritps it in `scripts/`.

-The script is written in Python3.11 and managed by poetry.
+The scripts are written in Python3.11 and managed by poetry.
 To install poetry, just enter `pip install poetry`.
 And you can install dependencies by `poetry install`.

 To make packages, run `python scripts/package.py`.
 After the packaging process, you will see the mod in `packages/`.